 What's the biggest lesson you've learned from competing on The Voice?

 "To pay attention to detail.
 It's hard to get from being good to great.
 You have to put your utmost into all the details.
 Sometimes you have to get out of your way to let people who are better than you help you.
 And vocal coaching, all of these things go into a great performance."

 What can you tell us about the New Years Eve show?

 "I'm excited about it.
 I'll be playing with my band.
 We're going to be performing a combination of songs from my recent album."

 And I had to ask -- How did you come up with your bands name?

 "We were at The Moon off Berry Avenue.
 My drummer, bass, player and I decided we wanted to start a jam session, but one of my bandmates stipulated ‘okay, but no civilians.'
 It's a concept.
 It means just us and people who are really good at music."

-The Cheesecake Factory will be open late to keep revelers from going hungry.
+If that's not enough to motivate you to come downtown on New Years, there will be champagne for sale on the plaza all night and The Cheesecake Factory will be open late to keep revelers from going hungry.
 On or off-screen, Wade is a talent definitely worth checking out.